-Admissions standards for the online master of arts in Counseling and Guidance and Counseling for Mental Health and Wellness programs are the same as the requirements for the on-campus programs.
+Admissions standards for the online master of arts in School Counseling and Counseling for Mental Health and Wellness programs are the same as the requirements for the on-campus programs.

-For applicants to the master of arts in Counseling for Mental Health and Wellness program it is helpful to have some experience in the mental health field.
+For applicants to the master of arts in School Counseling and Counseling for Mental Health and Wellness program it is helpful to have some experience in the mental health field.
 This can include paid or volunteer experience in settings such as suicide hotlines, psychiatric centers, crisis centers, etc.

 A completed application for Counseling@NYU’s graduate counseling programs includes the following items:

 1. GRE scores

 GRE scores are not required for admission.

 This statement is your opportunity to introduce yourself to the admissions committee and demonstrate your knowledge and passion for the field.
 Let us know your goals, interests, and career plans as they relate to earning your degree.
 Specifically, how have your experiences – education, volunteer, and/or work experience – led you to pursue a career in counseling?
 The statement should be two to three double-spaced pages, and it should explain your reasons for pursuing a graduate degree in counseling.

 3. Current Resume/CV

 Be sure to include all relevant work experience.
 Counseling for Mental Health and Wellness applicants should include any part- or full-time work experience, or volunteer experiences in clinical settings.